Describe some technology you decided to stop using - Cue Card # 803

 Q. 5) Do you agree that students are often better at using technology than their teachers?

 Answer: No, I don’t necessarily agree with such a statement unless the term “using technology” here means “handling technology”.
 It can be true that students these days play with technology more frequently than their teachers.
 And because of this, they might even be able to handle the technology better than their teachers, but that doesn’t make them better than the teachers.
 After all, when a teacher is using a certain technology, he knows exactly how to best benefit from it, or how the technology really works, which just might not be the case with most students.

 Q. 6) Do you believe that computers will ever replace human teachers?

-Answer: Well, I don’t really see computer ever replacing humans, ever in the future, because being teachers is exclusively a “human” thing.
-Of course, computers can be a wonderful “assistant” to teaching, but they will never be able to replace the humans because computers will never be able to figure out what to teach when, how much to teach, on their own.
+Answer: Well, I don’t really see computers ever replacing humans, ever in the future, because being teachers is exclusively a “human” thing.
+Of course, computers can be a wonderful “assistant” to teaching, but they will never be able to replace human teachers because computers will never be able to figure out what to teach when, and how much to teach, on their own.
 In fact, computers can be taught anything only when a human – in this case, a teacher – intervenes.
-In other words, how possibly something can be a teacher if it itself cann't function without being taught?
+In other words, how possibly something can be a teacher if it itself can't function without being taught?